Smart sensing is here! CAN-MD® is a new digital sensing platform for machinery diagnostics.

 Vibration sensors (unlike temperature, pressure, inertia, load, and other slowly changing physical measurement parameters) produce incredible volumes of dynamic data.
 Streaming raw vibration data from multiple nodes in a bussed environment is not possible given the limitations of bus processing speeds.
 Prior to CAN-MD®, dynamic vibration sensors capable of sophisticated machinery diagnostic functions were all-analog and had not transitioned to digital bus communication.
 CAN-MD® has now solved the toughest machinery sensing challenge: going all-digital with high level, broadband vibration data processed at the source.

 Digital solutions offer simpler wiring schemas by reducing down to one primary cable as opposed to the multitude of individual cable runs required by analog systems.
 User-configurable firmware in the CAN-MD® platform optimizes each individual monitoring location for the best possible results.
-The CAN-MD® platform can coexist and operate within a variety of CAN protocols and if needed, bridges can be sourced to convert to other bus protocols such as ethernet, RS232/RS485 and ARINC protocols to name a few.
+The CAN-MD® platform can coexist and operate within a variety of CAN protocols and if needed, bridges can be sourced to convert to other bus protocols such as Ethernet, RS232/RS485, and ARINC protocols to name a few.

 CAN-MD® accelerometers post Condition Indicators (processed features from resident algorithms) on the bus automatically and/or, when instructed.
-They can also manually acquire data from one or more of the 63 acquisitions and 127 CI’s, then generate and output that result to the bus.
+They can also manually acquire data from one or more of the 63 acquisitions and 127 CI’s, then generate and output that results to the bus.

 Working Principle CAN is a broadcast-type bus.
 A message transmitted by one line replaceable unit (LRU) is received by all the LRUs connected to the bus.
 Each LRU will have a filter to accept the message relevant to it.
-Data messages transmitted from any terminal on a CAN bus do not contain source address or destination address.
+Data messages transmitted from any terminal on a CAN bus do not contain source addresses or destination addresses.
 A data message is transmitted as a frame.
 In each frame, the message is labeled by an identifier that is unique throughout the network that includes the Node ID and sensor serial number.
 All other LRUs on the network receive the message and each performs an acceptance test on the identifier to determine if the message and its content are relevant to that particular LRU.
 Since the information from each sensor includes the “Node ID” and sensor “serial number”, data verification is easily accomplished via a visual inspection of the sensor location to ensure the serial number matches the data.

 A Condition Indicator (CI) is the result of the onboard DSP and algorithm processing functions performed by CAN-MD® sensors.
 CIs are provided as outputs on the CAN bus and are the primary bits of information sent to dashboards, either locally or in the Cloud.
 This is the most significant part of the CAN-MD® system.
 CIs can be used to trend developing faults, predict failures, or to signal “normal, warning, shut down, alarm, green, yellow, red” or other operating conditions as selected.